lukesUbuntu/gogetsslv2/README.md

 [**GoGetSSL**](https://www.gogetssl.com) offer's a wide range of SSL certificates and a reseller program.

-This module is a extended version of the standard GoGetSSL Blesta Module, alot has been re-written and added :
+This module is a extended version of the standard GoGetSSL Blesta Module, alot has been re-written and the main goal is to provide a user friendly certificate module, currently added :
-* Allows certs to be added after order/purchase
+* Allows certificate to be added after order/purchase
-* Add support for HTTP/DNS Authentaction
+* Support for EMAIL/HTTP/DNS Authentications
-* Can download CSR/PKEY options
+* Download CSR/PKEY Options
-* Can generate CSR Key's
+* Generate CSR

 ####### NOTES #######
 This is first initial release so please use at your *own risk*, I have done a ton of *sandbox* testing, and only several **live** testing, please [submit](https://github.com/lukesUbuntu/gogetsslv2/issues) any issues, and check [todo list](#-todo)